nonsalant/contract/generator/README.md

     <link rel="stylesheet" href="/style.min.css">
 ```

+#### FYI

-All the generator styles (all files in the `📁styles` folder, coming in through the `main.css` entrypoint) will be compiled from postcss to regular CSS (in `styles/style.min.css`).
+All the generator styles (all files in the `📁styles` folder, coming in through the `main.css` entrypoint) will now be compiled from postcss to regular CSS (in `styles/style.min.css`).

+The styles for the contract itself (`data/style.min.css` mentioned above) are imported in the generator styles using a regular CSS `@import`.

-Configuration for postcss can be found in `postcss.config.js`
+Postcss configuration can be found in `postcss.config.js`